uQr/cordova-docs/articles/tutorial-gulp/gulp-ci.md

 See the [Team Foundation Services 2015](./tutorial-team-build/tfs2015.md) tutorial for a specific example.

 ##Adding Other Dependencies
 Adding additional dependencies is simple from Visual Studio.
-VS will also **automaticlly** install any package added to the "devDependencies" list in package.json when you save the file.
+VS will also **automatically** install any package added to the "devDependencies" list in package.json when you save the file.

 You can also install any additional dependencies and update package.json using the “--save” flag when calling "npm install" from the command line.
 For example, this command will add the [uglify Gulp plugin](http://go.microsoft.com/fwlink/?LinkID=533793) as a dependency: